Moduli of K3 families over $\mathbb{P}^1$ and complex-hyperk\"ahler metrics induced by deformed twistor cycles

 We thank Ana-Maria Brecan and Tim Kirschner for participating in the first part of the project that led up to \cite{BKS}, which serves as a foundation and motivation for our paper.
 We thank Tim Kirschner for additionally contributing ideas for the proof of the Lifting Theorem in the case where the base is $\P^1$ and for the Hausdorff property of the components of the moduli space $\sM$ over $C_1(\Omega)$, and Ana-Maria Brecan for mathematical input related to \Cref{ExampleLooijenga}.

-Daniel Greb wants to thank Daniel Huybrechts and Keiji Oguiso for patiently answering his questions regarding automorphisms groups of K3 surfaces, Henri Guenancia for repeated guidance concerning analytic aspects, relevant especially for the proof of \Cref{sympl}, Eyal Markman for several informative discussions during the ``Hyperkahler quotients, singularities, and quivers'' workshop at the Simons Center, Roger Bielawski for help with finding modern references for Penrose's Non-linear Graviton Construction as well as for interesting discussions about pluricomplex structures, and Andrea Iannuzzi for discussions on crown domains of Riemannian symmetric spaces that helped DG correct some of his misconceptions about the cycle space of the K3 period domain.

-Finally, he wants to thank John Rawnsley for introducing him to twistor theory 20 years ago, Alan Huckleberry for repeatedly pointing out the unexplored connections of cycles spaces of flag domains to moduli theory, and Andrew Dancer for mentioning Penrose's work during a conversation that took place at FU Berlin in September 2015.
+Daniel Greb wants to thank Daniel Huybrechts and Keiji Oguiso for patiently answering his questions regarding automorphism groups of K3 surfaces, Henri Guenancia for repeated guidance concerning analytic aspects, relevant especially for the proof of \Cref{sympl}, Eyal Markman for several informative discussions during the ``Hyperkahler quotients, singularities, and quivers'' workshop at the Simons Center, Roger Bielawski for help with finding modern references for Penrose's Non-linear Graviton Construction as well as for interesting discussions about pluricomplex structures, and Andrea Iannuzzi for discussions on crown domains of Riemannian symmetric spaces that helped him correct some of his misconceptions about the cycle space of the K3 period domain.
+Finally, he wants to thank John Rawnsley for introducing him to twistor theory 20 years ago, Alan Huckleberry for pointing out that the connection of cycles spaces of flag domains to moduli theory has been largely unexplored, and Andrew Dancer for mentioning Penrose's work during a conversation that took place at FU Berlin in September 2015.

 The authors want to thank the referees for their constructive criticism and their suggestions towards improving the exposition.

-Both authors gratefully acknowledge support by the DFG-Research Training Group 2553 ``Symmetries and classifying spaces - Analytic, arithmetic, and derived''.
+Both authors gratefully acknowledge support by the DFG-Research Training Group 2553 ``Symmetries and classifying spaces -- Analytic, arithmetic, and derived''.
 DG was furthermore partially supported by the ANR-DFG Project ``QuaSiDy -- Quantization, Singularities, and Holomorphic Dynamics''.